dehezhang2/Notes/4286_4293/CS4286_Final_Review.md

   * Internet key exchange (IKE): Establish a session key
     * phase I: master session key setup => comparable to SSL session (**6 variants in total**)
       * Three ways: All based on Diffie-Hellman.
-The three ways are used to provide original authentication for Diffie-Hellman (i.e. how the proof are calculated)
+The three ways are used to provide original authentication for Diffie-Hellman (i.e. how the proof are calculated) => protect the key material which combined with Diffie Hellman
         * Public key encryption based
         * Signature based
         * Symmetric key based